Last Updated: October 18, 2024

 File paperwork known as the Hawaii LLC Articles of Organization with the Hawaii Department of Commerce and Consumer Affairs Business Registration Division (BREG).
 This essentially legitimizes your business in the eyes of the Hawaii government.

 Filing official government documents like this can be intimidating and/or complicated for many people, which is why we’re here.
-With our business formation plans, our professionals will file for you to make sure it’s done quickly and correctly.
+With our business formation services, our professionals will file for you to make sure it’s done quickly and correctly.
 But, although we can handle this for you, we’ll show you how the process works below.

 File with the Hawaii Department of Commerce and Consumer Affairs